Orgasm Queen: Do This For 20 Minutes Before Having Sex & Your Sex Will Feel Brand New!

 TL;DR

-• Safety and novelty are the two key ingredients that create sustained desire and passion in long-term relationships
+• Creating safety and novelty in relationships are the two essential ingredients for maintaining desire and sexual connection

 Episode Recap